ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 # Technical Glitches

-Everything should be working now with Heroku and ACMS!
+Everything should be working now with Heroku and ETS!
 If you run into any problems, please let a mentor or instructor know.

 # Part 1: Getting Started